 - Balanced nutrition.
 Breast milk is considered the gold standard for infant nutrition.
 As your baby gets older, the composition of your breast milk will continue to change to meet his or her nutritional needs.
 There's no known age at which breast milk is considered to become nutritionally insignificant for a child.

 - Boosted immunity.
 As long as you breast-feed, the cells, hormones and antibodies in your breast milk will continue to bolster your baby's immune system.

 - Improved health.
 Research suggests that the longer breast-feeding continues and the more breast milk a baby drinks, the better his or her health might be.

-The benefits of extended breast-feeding for a mother include:
+The benefits of breast-feeding beyond infancy for a mother include:

 - Reduced risk of certain illnesses.
-Extended breast-feeding — as well as breast-feeding for 12 months or more cumulatively in life — has been shown to reduce the risk of breast cancer, ovarian cancer, rheumatoid arthritis, high blood pressure, heart disease and diabetes.
+Breast-feeding beyond infancy — as well as breast-feeding for 12 months or more cumulatively in life — has been shown to reduce the risk of breast cancer, ovarian cancer, rheumatoid arthritis, high blood pressure, heart disease and diabetes.

 - Improved health.
 Research suggests that the longer breast-feeding continues and the more breast milk a baby drinks, the better a mother's health might be.

 It depends on how much breast milk your baby is drinking.

 After age 1, a baby might continue regularly drinking a moderate amount of breast milk.
 As a result, breast milk will continue to be a major source of nutrients for him or her.
 Other babies, however, might use solid foods to meet their nutritional needs and only want small amounts of breast milk.